-Are your visitors frustrating by irrelevant results when searching your site?
-The default WordPress search feature is so basic, it’s probably not indexing all the content your visitors are searching for.
-In our SearchWP review, find out how this plugin can power up your search and give your visitors the results they need.
+Are your visitors frustrated by irrelevant results when searching your site?
+The default WordPress search feature is so basic, it can’t possibly index all of the content your visitors are searching for.
+In our SearchWP review, find out how this plugin can power up your search function and give your visitors the results they need.

 Why You Need SearchWP

-On a very basic WordPress blog, the built-in search feature may be enough.
+For a very basic WordPress blog, the built-in search feature might be enough.

-But as WordPress has grown in popularity, basic blogs are in the minority.
-Now that WordPress is considered a full CMS, it’s used for all kinds of sites with all kinds of content.
+But, as WordPress has grown in popularity, basic blogs are in the minority.
+Now that WordPress is considered a full CMS (content management system), it’s used for all varieties of sites with all kinds of content.

-If you sell products, use custom fields, or upload PDF or Word documents, you’ve probably noticed that your visitors can’t find that information via WordPress search.
+If you sell products, use custom fields, or upload PDF or Word documents, you’ve probably noticed your visitors can’t find that information via the default WordPress search.

-With bad search results, you’re leaving traffic and revenue on the table.
+With poor search results, you’re leaving traffic and revenue on the table.

 SearchWP is a premium plugin that modifies the WordPress search feature, indexing more of your content so it can create more relevant results.